 You state that there will be more local representation and accountability with trickle-up-taxation, can you explain?

 Trickle-up-taxation is about giving your local leaders greater flexibility to meet the needs of your community.
-If your local elected officials are not serving your community well and addressing these needs, then it will be much easier to vote them out during the next election or even recalling them if need be.
-With local representation, you can voice your concern directly to your city council or county supervisors during the public comments section or schedule a meeting with your councilmember.
-In Sacramento, the concern of the people is given little more than lip service.
+If your local elected officials are not serving your communities needs, then it will be much easier to vote them out during the following election or even recalling them if need be.
+With local representation, you can voice your concern directly to your city council or county board of supervisors during the public comments section or schedule a meeting your representative.
+In Sacramento, the concerns of the people are given little more than lip service.
 Corporations, lobbyist, and unions have more influence over legislation than you and your neighbors.

 Will trickle-up-taxation raise my taxes?

-Maybe, but in most likelihood, your taxes will decrease, and your tax dollars will be used more efficiently.
-For instance, one of the largest sources of tax revenues generated locally is sale taxes.
+Maybe, but in most likelihood, your taxes will decrease, and your tax dollars will be utilized more efficiently.
+For instance, one of the largest sources of tax revenue generated locally is sales tax.
 Most cities collect 1% per dollar spent in the form of a sales tax.
 With the increase of online retailers like Amazon, sales tax revenue to cities has dramatically decreased.
-Therefore, Republican and Democrat politicians in Sacramento are considering taxing services.
+Therefore, Republican and Democrat are considering taxing services.

-What this means, is that when you go to a mechanic shop to have your brakes done, you currently only pay sales tax on the parts, not on labor.
+Let me explain, say you take your car to a repair shop.
+Currently, you will only pay taxes on parts not on labor.
 So if you paid $100 for parts and $200 for labor you would currently pay approximately $8 to $10 in sales tax.
 With the taxing of services, you could be taxed $24 to $30.
 Under our current form of taxation, the taxing of services will be inevitable.
 So get ready to see more tax increases on a host of services.